 Understanding the organisation’s strengths, weaknesses and aspirations will help to determine where maximum business agility can be achieved and which tools and practices yield the best business returns.

 Instead of trying to oversee which people do or don’t have the capabilities to join a particular team or project, in the early stages let those that are most ready self-select for the first squads.
 More often than not, teams that self-select rise to the top: in our experience, those that put their hand up will be self-motivated to learn and champion change.

 Another way of accelerating the benefits of agile is to make a support capability or set of learning tools available to everyone in the organisation.
 Whether it’s online training, conversation packs or coaching hubs, these enable people to immediately incorporate agility into their mindset and, importantly, self-serve in the way they think about applying agile to the way they work.
 There are bite-sized training platforms such as Pluralsight that support continuous learning, led by the employee.

-The outcomes of an agile workforce
+of an agile workforce

 Igniting the employee spirit